DVA-4/P.VERB/docs/BUILD_GUIDE.md

    older core versions).
 2. Install the AMY library, **version 1.2.14+ or `main`** (github.com/shorepine/amy) — via Library Manager or "Add .ZIP Library."
-3. Keep the core and AMY library versions in step; see the toolchain note in `docs/TECHNICAL_NOTES.md` if you hit distorted audio-in after an update.
+3. Keep the core and AMY library versions in step.

 ## 5. Flash the firmware
 1. Open `firmware/Pverb_DattorroReverb_AMYboard.ino` in the Arduino IDE